 It’s a sad truth that the work world doesn’t understand highly sensitive people.
 But at 15 to 20 percent of the population, highly sensitive people (HSPs) aren’t rare — in fact, almost every workplace has them.
 Yet very few workplaces are set up to help HSPs thrive, or even do their best work.
-And for many HSPs, their job is a constant source of stress and overwhelm.
+For many HSPs, their job is a constant source of stress and overwhelm.

 If you’re a highly sensitive person, chances are you’ve encountered these seven problems at work.
-But never fear, I’ve included some tried and tested techniques to help you deal with them.

-7 Workplace Problems Highly Sensitive Person Will Understand
+7 Workplace Problems HSPs Will Understand

 1. Your coworker comes in wearing perfume and it bothers you all day… but you don’t have the heart to tell her